Empirical Bayesian Multi-Bandit Learning: Regret Performance under the Oracle Policy

-We also consider the weighted regret of all bandits at each time step, where the weighting is based on their arrival probabilities.
-The detailed definition is as follows.
+\cite{xu2025multitask} defines regret based on the oracle policy.
 Specifically, at each time step $t$, when $Z_t = j \in[N]$, we define an optimal policy $\pi^*_{j,t}$ that knows the true arm parameters $\{\boldsymbol{\beta}_{k,j}\}_{k\in[K]}$ of bandit $j$ in advance and always selects the arm with the highest expected reward.
 That is,